MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ---
-title: "Catalog components and templates"
+title: "Catalog components and templates (Preview)"
-description: "Use the catalog in Power Platform to managed shared components and templates so that administrators, application makers, and developers within an organization can leverage each others work."
+description: "Use the catalog in Power Platform to managed shared components and templates so that administrators, application makers, and developers within an organization can use each other's work."
 author: samathur
 ms.subservice: developer
 ms.author: samathur